Advances in 3D Neural Stylization: A Survey: Datasets and Evaluation

-In this section, we summarize the frequently used datasets for 3D neural stylization and provide a mini-benchmark on 3D artistic stylization as a reference for future works.
-We first summarize popular 3D datasets and style reference images for 3D stylization.
-Next, we introduce existing evaluation metrics and criteria for 2D and 3D stylization, and some deprecated 2D baselines for 3D stylization tasks.
-Finally, we conducted evaluation experiments on novel view stylization across different scales of scenes and introduce a mini-benchmark for artistic novel view stylization.
+In this section, we summarize the frequently used datasets for 3D neural stylization, introduce existing evaluation metrics and criteria for 2D and 3D stylization, and provide a benchmark of state-of-the-art 3D neural stylization works as the reference for future works.